kiba/Writings/for_science/chp22_dust.md

 "Tomorrow."

 Why would she stay here, and why she didn't answer 'yes'?
-Although she learned a lot from that bastard of a boss, she desired freedom from him and the bureaucracy, and she very liked the idea of being able to pursue research in peace
+Although she learned a lot from that bastard of a boss, she desired freedom from him and the bureaucracy, and she very liked the idea of being able to pursue research in peace.

 In spite of that, why Violent Amethyst was hesitating?